 The fort covered about six acres and initially had a parade ground that covered more than two acres.
 Its 32-foot high walls were constructed of solid granite blocks and bricks, varying in thickness from seven feet to 30 feet, and were surrounded by a 30-foot-wide moat, crossed by a drawbridge on the Delaware side leading to the fort’s sally port, or principal entrance.
 At this time, the post was the largest masonry fortification in the United States.
 More than 25 million bricks are said to have been used for the fort and barracks.

 By the mid-1850s, several additional buildings — mostly workshops and living quarters — were ranged along the interior face of the sea wall in the southeastern and northern sectors of the island.
-The fort was complete by 1859, its rehabilitation costing more than $1,305,000.
+The fort was completed by 1859, and its rehabilitation cost over $1,305,000.
 As a result of all this construction activity, the area surrounding the main fort, filled with shops, warehousing, sheds, houses, shanties, and other structures, evolved into a well-established civilian settlement.
 Services such as a bakery, laundry, and even a school were included within this community.

 Fort Delaware’s greatest period of activity occurred during the Civil War.
 A single company of regular artillery occupied the fort in February 1861.
 The Commonwealth Artillery of Pennsylvania was the first volunteer unit to move in after the war began.
 Following the Battle of Kernstown, Virginia, in 1862, 250 of Stonewall Jackson’s army troops were brought to the island as the first Confederate prisoners of war, even though the fort had not been planned for such use up to that time.
 That year, wooden barracks were erected to house 2,000 prisoners, but they were quickly overcrowded.